From Sonic Retro

-The Tornado is a small red bi-plane which serves as Sonic and Tails' principal means of long-distance travel in the Sonic games and most other media.
-It was first seen in Sonic the Hedgehog 2 (16-bit), where it appeared above West Side Island in Sky Chase Zone.
+The Tornado (トルネード) is a small red bi-plane which serves as Sonic and Tails' principal means of long-distance travel in the Sonic the Hedgehog games and most other media.
+It was first seen in Sonic the Hedgehog 2, where it appeared above West Side Island in Sky Chase Zone.
 Originally owned by Sonic, responsibility for the airplane seems to have passed to Tails as the series has progressed.
 Starting in Sonic Adventure, there have been several different versions and remodels of the plane.

-The original red plane appeared in Sonic 2, but reappeared in Sonic 3, Sonic & Knuckles, Sonic Triple Trouble, Sonic Advance, Sonic Adventure, and Sonic Chronicles: The Dark Brotherhood.
-Over the course of this time, it has gone over major revisions, starting out as a cartoonish bi-plane, then getting a jet booster added to the bottom by the end of its first appearance in Sonic 2.
+The original red plane appeared in Sonic the Hedgehog 2, but reappeared in Sonic the Hedgehog 3, Sonic & Knuckles, Sonic Triple Trouble, Sonic Adventure, Sonic Advance, Sonic Rush Adventure, Sonic Chronicles: The Dark Brotherhood, Sonic the Hedgehog 4: Episode II, and Sonic Lost World.
+Over the course of this time, it has gone over major revisions, starting out as a cartoonish bi-plane, then getting a custom jet booster added to the bottom by the end of its first appearance in Sonic 2.
 In Sonic Adventure it was redesigned into a more realistic plane with guns and missile launchers but the booster was built into its bottom.
-By Sonic Unleashed, it was again redesigned into a cartoony futuristic looking plane (the Tornado-1) with a jet mode transformation.
-Here Sonic and Tails use the Tornado to fight off swarms of enemies in Tornado Defense.
-This is done via QTEs, and also has a boss fight, the Egg Cauldron.
 It reappears in Sonic Lost World, sporting a visual closer to the original's, with details in silver.
-Used primarily in cutscenes, it has a bonus level for itself towards the end of the game.
+Used primarily in cutscenes, it has a bonus level for itself in the Hidden World towards the end of the game.

 Sonic Adventure 2 introduced another new plane by Tails called the Tornado III.
-This new version only flies in a jet setting, but has the additional ability to transform into the Cyclone and an automobile.
-This version later reappears in Shadow the Hedgehog (game), although only in its plane configuration.
+This new version only flies in a jet setting, but has the additional ability to transform into a walker dubbed the Cyclone and an automobile.
+This version later reappears in Shadow the Hedgehog in its plane configuration.